How to Sew a Reversible Sun Hat

-Sew around the brim to secure the trim, stitching about 1/8" from the edge and overlapping the ends.
+Sew around the brim to secure the trim, stitching about 1/8 inch from the edge and overlapping the ends.

 Sew the Hat Layers Together

 Turn the linen hat piece wrong side out and the cotton piece right side out.
-Nest the two pieces with right sides together so that the seams of one piece are centered on the brim panels of the other piece.
-Note: The seams should NOT match up, as they would become too bulky.
+Nest the two pieces with right sides together, so the seams of one piece are centered on the brim panels of the other piece.
+The seams should not match up, as they would become too bulky.

 Pin around the brim, and mark where the opening should be, placing it near the overlap of trim.
 This will be the back of the hat.

 Then, sew around the brim, backstitching at the beginning and end of a 5-inch opening.

-Turn the hat right side out and push the crown of the cotton piece into the linen piece.
+Turn the hat right side out, and push the crown of the cotton piece into the linen piece.
 Press the hat brim, opening the seam.
-Press the open seam allowance under 1/4" so the edge matches and is smooth.
+Press the open seam allowance under 1/4 inch, so the edge matches and is smooth.

-Top-stitch around the brim, sewing 1/8" from the seam.
+Top-stitch around the brim, sewing 1/8 inch from the seam.
 This closes the opening and gives a nice finish.

-If you'd like, you can sew additional lines of top-stitching, spacing them about 1/4" apart.
+If you'd like, you can sew additional lines of top-stitching, spacing them about 1/4 inch apart.
 This is a great detail on hats without a lace trim on the edge.

-After a quick pressing, wear your new hat in the garden, by the pool, or on a sunny vacation.
-It's like having two hats in one, and it even folds for packing!
+Give your new DIY hat a quick pressing, and then enjoy wearing it in the garden, by the pool, or on a sunny vacation.
+It even folds well for packing.

 Want to add a little more embellishment to your hat?

-- Embroider some flowers, your initials, or a fun sunny phrase on the linen side before sewing the two sides together.
+- Embroider some flowers, your initials, or a fun phrase on the linen side before sewing the two sides together.

 - Combine several complimentary fabrics on one side for a scrappy look.